-The LFSS for 2021 establishes an "exceptional contribution to the management of expenses related to the management of the covid-19 epidemic", known as "Covid tax", based on complementary health contributions.
+The 2021 Social Security Financing Law (LFSS) introduces an "exceptional contribution to cover expenses related to the management of the Covid-19 epidemic", known as the "Covid tax", based on supplementary health insurance contributions.

-The political justification that the Government brings to the creation of the "Covid tax" can be found in the explanatory memorandum of the LFSS project for 2021:
+The political justification that the Government provides for the creation of the "Covid tax" can be found in the explanatory memorandum of the draft Social Security Financing Law for 2021:

-Consequently, article 3 of the LFSS for the year 2021 mentions an “exceptional contribution to covering the expenses related to the management of the covid-19 epidemic”.
+Consequently, Article 3 of the LFSS for the year 2021 refers to an "exceptional contribution to cover expenses related to the management of the Covid-19 epidemic".

-Less enthusiastic, the insurance community speaks of a “Covid tax”.
+Less enthusiastic, the insurance industry is talking about a "Covid tax".

-The latter is based on the contributions paid under the complementary health contracts for the benefit of the mutual insurance companies of the Mutuality Code, companies governed by the Insurance Code, provident institutions of the Social Security Code and those of the Rural Code. et de la pêche maritime, et des organismes étrangers opérant en France en LPS.
+The latter is based on contributions paid under supplementary health insurance contracts for the benefit of mutuals of the Mutual Code, companies governed by the Insurance Code, provident institutions of the Social Security Code and those of the Rural and Maritime Fishing Code, and foreign organizations operating in France in LPS.

-The proceeds of this tax will be allocated to the National Health Insurance Fund.
+The proceeds from this tax will be allocated to the National Health Insurance Fund.

-This new “exceptional contribution” comes on top of the “additional solidarity tax” that pre-existed.
+This new "exceptional contribution" is in addition to the "additional solidarity tax" that pre-existed it.

 Jefferson Larue